 This theoretical foundation undergirds the program courses at APU.
 In courses that have traditionally had an individual focus, systemic aspects relevant to the content area are incorporated.
 By the end of the program, students think systemically and apply systemic analysis to clinical situations.

 In an era when it is increasingly difficult for people to navigate their way through the complex world in which they live, a doctorate in clinical psychology with an emphasis in family psychology best prepares graduates to provide psychological services.

-The APU Psy.D. program has a strong commitment to cultural and individual diversity and is committed to creating an inclusive and positive environment for diverse students and faculty, as well as the development of competency in serving diverse populations.
+The APU PsyD program has a strong commitment to cultural and individual diversity and is committed to creating an inclusive and positive environment for diverse students and faculty, as well as the development of competency in serving diverse populations.
 Diversity competence is interwoven throughout every course, and there are also specific courses that focus solely on developing diversity competency.
-Additionally, the Psy.D. program and the M.A. in Clinical Psychology: Marriage and Family Therapy program sponsor a student-run diversity committee that is focused on addressing diversity issues in the programs through forums, guest speakers, etc.
+Additionally, the PsyD program sponsors a student-run diversity committee that is focused on addressing diversity issues in the program through forums, guest speakers, etc.

 The Doctor of Psychology program educates, prepares, and trains students to become practitioner-scholars in psychology with professional competencies in relationship, research, assessment, intervention, diversity, integration of faith and practice, and family psychology.

 The PsyD program at Azusa Pacific University has developed a unifying goal to guide the mission of the program: Cultivate culturally competent practitioner-scholars who are equipped to serve a wide range of clients with a special emphasis in systems thinking, diversity, and the integration of faith/spirituality and practice.